-Join Chris Orwig for an in-depth discussion in this video Editing the background image, part of Portrait Project: Changing a Background for Dramatic Effect.
+Join Chris Orwig for an in-depth discussion in this video Editing the background image, part of Changing a Background for Dramatic Effect in Photoshop.

 In this chapter we'll begin another project.
 We will look at how we can change the background of a portrait.
 Yet this time, we'll explore how we can change the background in order to create a dramatic effect, almost as if we were designing a book cover or maybe a movie poster.
 We'll be working with this portrait here, and rather than having an over exposed and bright background like we have in this picture, what we'll do is we'll change that with something different.
 We'll be using this photograph that I captured of this sunrise coming up behind this oak tree.